Singers in a crisis

 This is how you, voice expert, even with the best vocal technique can develop vocal fatigue, nodules, edema and hematomas.
 The reasons can be many.

-In a sensitive vocal work, I go with you in the regeneration of your voice, your technique and the recovery of the high artistic performance.
+Through a sensitive vocal work, I help you in the regeneration’s process of your voice, your singing technique until restoring the high artistic performance.

-If your particular case presents clinical relevance (organic alterations), rehabilitation and evaluation are done in regular consultation with the otorhinolaryngologist (and speech therapist or speech therapist if necessary).
+If your particular case presents clinical relevance (organic alterations such as nodules or hematomes), rehabilitation and evaluation are done in regular consultation with your phonatrician or otorhinolaryngologist (and speech therapist,if necessary).

 For more information, you can download my free ebook: Singing voice disorders: symptoms and origins.